datarockets/career/jobs/designer.md

 ## How to apply 💌

 To apply, please, send us an email to [join@datarockets.com](mailto:join@datarockets.com) with your CV.
+Also, we are curious about your experience, so, please, attach the link to your portfolio.
 As an option, you can send your application via our [Career page](https://datarockets.com/career/) on a website.

-Also, we are curious about your thoughts on the questions below, please, add your answers to the cover letter.

-- ???
-- ???

 Due to a big number of applications, we leave a right for us not to consider applications without answers to our questions.
 Please, note that the time of receiving a reply email may increase to one-two week.